 Italy is part of the New York Convention and the arbitration award can be enforced subject to the enforceability order issued by the competent Court of Appeal pursuant to Articles 825 and 839 of the Italian Code of Civil Procedure.

 Mediation proceedings have been a requirement in order to commence any litigation involving insurance contracts since 2010.
-Unfortunately, experience shows, for several reasons, that mandatory ADR proceedings have not always been effective and it has not been able to prevent or reduce the number of litigations before the Courts involving insurance contracts.
+Unfortunately, experience shows, for several reasons, that mandatory alternative dispute resolution (ADR) proceedings have not always been effective and it has not been able to prevent or reduce the number of litigations before the courts involving insurance contracts.

 According to the case-law, in the event of an unjustified delay or bad management of a claim by an insurer or in case of failure of the duty to act in good faith in the context of a claim, under certain circumstances, insurers could be liable also over and above the policy limit.

 More specifically, insurers may be liable for an amount higher than the policy limit in case the unjustified denial of coverage and/or delay in settling the claim increases (over the policy limit) the insured’s liability.